davettt/email-inbox-triage/README.md

 - Email metadata (sender, subject, date, and a body preview) is sent to the Anthropic API for triage classification — nothing else
 - Actions (delete, archive) are performed directly via the Gmail API — no third-party services involved

-## Notes
+## Personal Project Notice

-This is a personal productivity tool built for my own use.
-The code is public but this is not an open-source project accepting contributions — it's built around my specific email workflow and Gmail setup.
-Feel free to fork and adapt for your own needs.
+This is a personal project.
+While you're welcome to fork it and customize it for your own needs, I'm not accepting pull requests or feature contributions.
+This keeps the project simple and focused on my personal requirements.

+If you'd like to use this project:

+- ✅ **Fork it** — Make your own version
+- ✅ **Customize it** — Modify the code as needed
+- ✅ **Report bugs** — File issues for actual bugs
+- ❌ **Submit pull requests** — I won't be reviewing these
+- ❌ **Request features** — Feature requests won't be considered